samreenanjum/VEGAWES/README.md

 # VEGAWES package

 This is an R package that implements VEGAWES, a segmentation algorithm based on Mumford and Shah variational model, for copy number segmentation on Whole Exome Sequencing data.
-The package and the source code can be downloaded from [here](https://github.com/samreenanjum/VEGAWES).
+The package and the source code can be downloaded [here](https://github.com/samreenanjum/VEGAWES).

 ##### To install the package on R: